Camp Great Rock 2017: June 24-30

 Camp Great Rock is more than a summer camp—it is specially designed to help kids with epilepsy develop friendships, gain an understanding of their condition, and realize their potential and self worth.
 At Camp Great Rock, one staff member is assigned to every two campers.

 The Neurology Department of Children’s National Health System provides the medical management of Camp Great Rock.
-Dr. Steven Weinstein, child neurologist and expert in epilepsy, heads the medical team.
-Addition medical staff, including nurses, social workers, physical therapist and psychologists, are on-site 24 hours a day.
+Drs.
+John Schreiber and Dewi Depositario-Cabacar, child neurologists at Children’s National, head the medical team and provide 24/7 physician coverage of camp.
+Additional medical staff, including nurses, social workers, physical therapist and psychologists, are on-site throughout the days of camp.
 Counselors are trained in seizure recognition, first aid, CPR and the special needs of children with epilepsy.
 Many counselors and volunteers live with epilepsy and share their experiences with the campers.

 Throughout the week, campers participate in a myriad of activities.
 The kids learn team-building skills through activities such as sports , skits, and camp Olympics.
 Group counseling sessions allow the children to discuss their feelings and learn how others cope with their epilepsy.
 For one week, the children do not have to worry about explaining their seizures to their peers; they simply have fun.
 The friendships made at camp often continue throughout the year and for many to come.

-The cost of Camp Great Rock is $875 for campers, $675 for counselors-in-training and $750 for 1-on-1 assistants.
+The cost of Camp Great Rock is $900 for campers, $700 for counselors-in-training and $800 for 1-on-1 assistants.
+A $20 fee is added for the camp canteen.
 Need based scholarships are available and payment plans can be arranged.
 Please contact Brainy Camps at email@example.com for more information.